-The Modernist Studies Association has announced its short list for the 2017 MSA Book Prize for an Edition, Anthology, or Essay Collection.
-One of these six books will be presented as the award winner in Amsterdam at our 19th annual conference, August 10-13.
+The Modernist Studies Association has announced its short list for the 2019 MSA Book Prize for an Edition, Anthology, or Essay Collection.
+One of these books will be presented as the award winner at our upcoming annual conference.
 We offer our congratulations to all of the finalists.

 Each year, the Modernist Studies Association seeks nominations for its Book Prize, awarded to a book published in the previous year.
 A panel of judges determines the book that made the most significant contribution to modernist studies.
 The winner receives $1,000 plus up to $600 toward travel expenses to the MSA Conference, where the award is presented.
 A book first published in another year will not be eligible for the prize.
 This exclusion applies even if a new edition (paperback or revised, for example) was published in the award year.

 Nominate a book